 Generally speaking, gardeners end up more concerned about removing the plant.
 Much easier said than done: You must dig up the underground rhizomes without leaving even the smallest piece behind.

 Manual removal of the plants is tedious and may need to be repeated until all of the plants are removed.
 They also are tough enough to survive several applications of harsh herbicides.

 The best method of eradicaization is solarization: Cut back the plants and cover the bed with black plastic for a whole growing season to block out any sunlight and heat the soil to high temperatures.

-This plant hardly grown 40 years ago is now one of the most commonly grown garden plants.
-But hosta has earned its spot in the hearts of gardeners -- it's among the easiest plants to grow, as long as you have some shade and ample rainfall.
-Hostas vary from tiny plants suitable for troughs or rock gardens to massive 4-foot clumps with heart-shape leaves almost 2 feet long that can be puckered, wavy-edged, white or green variegated, blue-gray, chartreuse, emerald-edged -- the variations are virtually endless.
-Hostas in new sizes and touting new foliage features seem to appear each year.
+Seldom grown 40 years ago, they are now one of the most commonly grown garden plants.
+For good reason.
+Hostas are among the easiest plants to grow as long as you have some shade and ample rainfall.
+Hostas vary from tiny plants suitable for troughs or rock gardens to 4-foot clumps with heart-shape leaves almost 2 feet long that can be puckered, wavy-edged, white or green variegated, blue-gray, chartreuse, emerald-edged—the variations seem endless.
+Hostas in new sizes and foliage features seem to appear each year.
 This tough, shade-loving perennial, also known as plaintain lily, blooms with white or purplish lavender funnel-shape or flared flowers in summer.
 Some are intensely fragrant.
 Hostas are a favorite of slug and deer.

 A North American native, fothergilla deserves a place in every shade garden for its honey-sweet brushy blooms, fiery fall foliage, and open, airy habit.
 The tangled branch structure intrigues in winter landscapes.
 Easy to care for, fothergilla requires no pruning.
-The leathery leaves have lighter undersides and turn to shades of red, orange, and bright yellow in fall.
+The leathery leaves have lighter undersides and turn shades of red, orange, and bright yellow in fall.